isomerpages/moe-southviewpri/_departments/PHE & Aesthetics/Love Dance, Love Life!.md

 <td>P6 Dance Farewell</td>
 <td>
 <ul>
-	<li>To enable students to showcase what they have learnt to their peers and teachers
+	<li>To enable students to showcase what they have learnt to their peers and teachers</li>
-<li>This performance also aims to build students' self-confidence while they have fun and enjoy the dance and music
+<li>This performance also aims to build students' self-confidence while they have fun and enjoy the dance and music</li>
 <li>To encourage students to be innovative and creative in their choreographing and to show team-spirit in their dance presentation
-<li>We want the students to celebrate everyone's success
+<li>We want the students to celebrate everyone's success</li>
-<li>This dance farewell is the highlight of the Primary 6 post-exam activities and a platform for celebration and evaluation of the 6-year structured LLP programme
+<li>This dance farewell is the highlight of the Primary 6 post-exam activities and a platform for celebration and evaluation of the 6-year structured LLP programme</li>
 	</ul>
 </td>
 <td>P6</td>